reibengu/laravel-auto-validation/readme.md

 {
     public function register(Request $request)
     {
-        // The request will be validated automatically User::create($request->all());
+        // The incoming request is valid...
+        User::create($request->all());
     }

     public function update(Request $request)
     {
-        // The request will be validated automatically
+        // The incoming request is valid...
         $request->user()->update($request->all());
     }
 }
 ```

+## Note
+If validation fails, a redirect response will be generated to send the user back to their previous location.
+The errors will also be flashed to the session so they are available for display.
+If the request was an AJAX request, a HTTP response with a 422 status code will be returned to the user including a JSON representation of the validation errors.